cfognom/MMS_data_downloader/README.md

     *A file is regarded as 'damaged' if it's up-to-date but there is a size mismatch between it and the file on the server

 ## Usage
-Download config.yaml and MMS_data_downloader.exe
+1. Clone or download the repository.

-1. Open config.yaml and provide the following:
+2. Open config.yaml and provide the following:

     1. dataRootPath: The path to the root location of your local MMS database.